l0u1sg/musicalRoom/README.md

 ## The problem

 There is only one problem with this big project, and that is that I really don't know where to start, or how to do it.
 I have a pretty good knowledge in development, but I really don't know where to start.
-That's why I need your help 👊 You'll find the To-Do list at the bottom, and in the Issues tab the different discussions about the technologies we could use!
+That's why I need your help 👊 You can find the to-do list below, and in the Discussions tab the different questions about the technologies we could use and how to set up this project simply and quickly!
-Of course any participation in the development of the project will be marked in the credits of the repo and the site!
+Of course any participation in the development of the project will be marked in the repo and site credits!

 # To-do
 Here is a non-exhaustive list of things to do to get this project underway